Amish in Michigan: 2024 Guide (50+ Communities)

 In addition to the extinct settlements at Mio and Luce County in the Upper Peninsula, Amish settlements have arisen only to later disappear at Spruce in Alpena County (1905-1922); White Cloud in Newaygo County (1895-1935); West Branch in Ogemaw County (1908-1942); and Hope in Midland County (1909-1930).

 Despite its history of failed settlements, Michigan remains a state with a significant Amish population.
-While not nearly as large as that of neighboring Indiana or Ohio, in 2010 Michigan’s Amish population was estimated at over 11,000.
-It is also a state that has attracted new Amish settlement, with a net gain of nearly a dozen new communities over the past 2 decades (see Young Center Amish Studies’ Amish Population Trends 1991-2010).
+While not nearly as large as that of neighboring Indiana or Ohio, Michigan’s Amish population still ranks as one of the country’s largest, at over 18,000 Amish people.

 Michigan Amish on the Amish America blog